 Cold crash what?
 It's the Cold Crash Guardian!

 If you ferment in a temp controlled environment and enjoy the benefits of cold crashing, the inevitable problem is that the cooling in the fermenter creates a vacuum.
 The worst case scenario is that the liquid from your airlock or blowoff container gets sucked back into the beer and some portion of air from within the refrigerator is also drawn in.
 This has both contamination and oxidation effects on the beer even if you haven't noticed it yet.
 If you've jumped on the New England IPA craze, even tiny amounts of oxygen will destroy that beer, and to some degree all other beers.

 How it works:

 Once fermentation is over and you set your fermentation temp controller to COLD, the vacuum created in the fermenter will start to draw the CO2 out of the inflated bag as necessary.
 In most cases, the bag will deflate by approximately 1/2 to 1 gallon when the beer hits the mid 30F.
 As days pass at this cold temp, an additional gallon or so will be consumed.
 Due to the check valve's use, no starsan will draw up the tubing.
 More importantly, only CO2 will be drawn back into the headspace.
-No oxygen, no starsan, no bacteria.
+Less oxygen ingress, no starsan, no bacteria.